Headed to Italy and wondering where to stay in Florence? Discover my favorite areas to stay in the city center and the best hotels in each!

 This is one of my favorite areas to stay for two reasons.

-One, I'm usually able to find a good hotel rate just north of the Duomo as most tourists prefer to be close to the Duomo, the train station (which I don't recommend), or the river.
-If you're having a hard time finding an affordable hotel, this area and across the river will be your best bet.
+One, I'm usually able to find a good hotel rate just north of the Duomo as most tourists prefer to be close to the Duomo, the train station, or the river.
+If you're having difficulty finding an affordable hotel, this area and across the river will be your best bet.

 I've stayed in this area the most as I'm always looking for a hotel bargain that's close to the city center.